platinasystems/website/content/en/docs/cluster-head/user-guide.md

 ![](images/01-ll-optics.png)

-## Rack-mounting Platina Edge Device
+## Rack-mounting Platina Cluster Head

 This procedure is used to rack mount the Platina Cluster Head to a rack.
 It requires two people.
 Refer to the pictures below for the procedure.
 If Platina Cluster Head will be free-standing on a bench, then this procedure can be skipped and the footpad kit can be installed for bench use.